Startup Acquisitions: Acquihires and Talent Hoarding: Introduction

 Our second main result concerns the effect of acquihires on consumer surplus.
 While increasing the efficiency of the acquirer, an acquihire leads to a loss of surplus induced by the disappearance of the startup.
 Assuming that part of the efficiency gain is passed on to consumers, the overall effect of the acquihire on consumer surplus is ambiguous.
 In particular, if high-match acquisitions increase it while low-match acquisitions decrease it, competition authorities who cannot identify match quality may face complex challenges in regulating acquihires.
 For instance, the welfare effects of banning acquihires might not depend straightforwardly on the ex-ante likelihood of a high-match deal.
 As we show, prohibiting acquihires tends to decrease consumer welfare when that probability is either very high or very low.
-In the former case, even though low-match firms have a strong incentive to hoard talent, the potential negative impact rarely materializes.
-In the latter case, low-match firms \emph{endogenously} choose not to engage in (expensive) talent hoarding, so all observed acquihires are with high-match firms and thus welfare enhancing.
+When the probability of a high-match deal is high, low-match firms do have a strong incentive to hoard talent but most of the acquihires are with high-match firms, which on average improves welfare.
+When the probability of a high-match deal is low, low-match firms \emph{endogenously} choose not to engage in (expensive) talent hoarding, so all observed acquihires are with high-match firms and thus welfare enhancing.
 It is when the probability of a high match is intermediate -- such that low-match firms remain tempted to hoard talent and are not rare -- that banning acquihires has the largest scope for enhancing expected consumer welfare.